 Tasting: $10 For Five Wines (Complimentary with Alaska Airlines)

-Abacela was highly rated from someone we met on our trip so we were excited to try them out.
-We called ahead and they confirmed that they were doing to Alaska Airlines Free Wine Tasting so we had no problems.
+Abacela was highly rated by someone we met on our trip so we were excited to try them out.
+We called ahead and they confirmed that they were doing the Alaska Airlines Free Wine Tasting so we had no problems.
 We each got The Signature Flight which has five wines for you to try.
 I noticed that there was a rosé listed on the menu, but not on the tasting so I asked if I could try it and they obliged.
-I loved it so much I ended up buying two bottle of it.
+I loved it so much I ended up buying two bottles of it.

 A little insider trick is if there is another wine on the menu that you would like to try, just ask your host if they have a bottle of that particular one open.
 If they do, they will be more than happy to let you try it.

 Tasting: $15 For Eight Wines (Complimentary with Alaska Airlines)

 This winery was a little out of the way, but we wanted to try “Oregon’s Oldest Estate Winery.”
 We also called ahead to confirm that they were doing the Alaska Airlines Free Wine Tasting.
 It’s definitely smaller and more rustic than your typical modern wineries, but I think that’s what made it quaint.
 You walk in and you have to ring a bell and someone from upstairs will come down and help you.
 Most likely it will be the owners.
 The tasting consists of eight (yes EIGHT) wines.
 What was interesting is that they end with the white wines because it’s more refreshing.
 It was the first time anyone has ever done that and I was actually kind of a fan.
 We ended up purchasing a bottle of Petite Blanc.